Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 **High-Level Overview**

 The `Query` class-like object is designed to manage and execute SQL queries, handle their states, and fetch additional data.
-It interacts with an `SQLJob` instance to send and receive data over a the WebSocket connection.
+The `Query` object inherits an `SQLJob` instance and uses it's WebSocket connection to send and receive data.
+See the Query Class definition below.

 **Class Definitions and Functions**